aria-jpl/alos2app_pge/README.md

 This Product Generation Executable (PGE) invokes the `alos2app.py` in ISCE2, which is the work of many including [Professor Cunren Liang](https://scholar.google.com/citations?user=d9VwuYsAAAAJ&hl=en).
 The tutorial with references for this ISCE2 application can be found [here](https://github.com/isce-framework/isce2/blob/main/examples/input_files/alos2/alos2_tutorial.txt).

 This PGE is a major overhaul of the IFG-generator found [here](https://github.com/aria-jpl/ariamh/blob/alos2/interferogram/alos/create_alos2_ifg.py), translating the python scripts into [notebooks](https://jupyter.org/) and orchestrating them with [papermill](https://papermill.readthedocs.io/en/latest/).
-We have also provided a end-to-end test using sample ALOS-2 data using the [HYSDS](https://github.com/hysds) operational framework.
+We have also provided an end-to-end test using sample ALOS-2 data using the [HYSDS](https://github.com/hysds) operational framework.

 The original authors of the ALOS-2 PGE are [David Bekaert](https://www.davidbekaert.com/) and [Mohammed Karim](https://github.com/mkarim2017).
-The current PGE is still a work in progress and important To-Dos can be found at the end of this readme.
+The current PGE is still a work in progress and important to-dos can be found at the end of this readme.

 The major improvements are: